 Many lowans live in housing situations, including mobile and manufactured homes, which offer little protection from tornadoes and severe storms.
+These weather events also pose a significant risk to children in schools with inadequate shelter.
 ISAC supports legislation that would encourage the construction of Federal Emergency Management Agency (FEMA) standard storm shelters as part of a comprehensive prevention strategy aimed at reducing the loss of life associated with tornadoes and severe storms.
 This legislation could include tax incentives, such as tax credits or refunds, a multi-year phase-in of the law, or even a small amount of state-funded grants for the construction of FEMA standard storm shelters.